Safe & Sound Protocol (SSP) Frequently Asked Questions

 1. What does the music sound like?

-Yes, you can use headphones you may already have, as long as they are over the ear, not noise canceling, and are wired (not Bluetooth).
+Yes, you can use headphones you may already have, as long as they ARE over the ear, NOT noise canceling, and ARE wired (not Bluetooth).
 There is no need to purchase special headphones from the company that makes the SSP at this time.

 This is what Unyte says about headphones: